celiakwan/erc20-token-scam/README.md

     <br/>
     ![Confirm transfer approval](./img/5.png)

-4. Now hacker is authorized to spend TOX from victim's account.
+4. Now the hacker is authorized to spend TOX from the victim account.
 Go to `http://localhost:3000/hidden`.
 We can see victim's TOX balance is still 100000000000 and hacker is 0.
     <br/>
     ![Balance before hacking](./img/6.png)

-5. Let's steal victim's TOX!
-Switch to hacker account in the MetaMask wallet.
+5. Let's steal the victim's TOX!
+Switch to the hacker account in the MetaMask wallet.
 Click Get TOX and confirm the transaction.
     <br/>
     ![Hacker account](./img/7.png)
     <br/>